Estimating Graph Dimension with Cross-validated Eigenvalues: Introduction

 In social network analysis, a large and popular class of models supposes that each person has a set of $k$ latent characteristics and the probability that a pair of people are friends depends only on that pair's $k$ characteristics.
 Typically, for example, if two people have similar characteristics, then they are more likely to become friends.
 We aim to estimate the number of characteristics $k$ using a class of models where every edge is statistically independent, conditionally on the characteristics.
 This includes the Latent Space Model, the Aldous-Hoover representation, and graphons \citep{hoff2002latent, aldous1985exchangeability, hoover1989tail, lovasz2012large, jacobs2014unified}.

-Denote the adjacency matrix $A \in \N^{n \times n}$ as recording the number of edges between $i$ and $j$ in element $A_{ij}$.
-We are particularly interested in the class of models where every person $i$ is assigned a vector of characteristics $Z_i \in \R^k$ and

-This model is often called the random dot product model \citep{rdpg}, which includes the Stochastic Blockmodel, along with its degree-corrected and mixed membership variants \citep{karrer_stochastic_2011, airoldi2008mixed}.
+We are particularly interested in the class of models called the random dot product model \citep{rdpg}, which includes the Stochastic Blockmodel, along with its degree-corrected and mixed membership variants \citep{karrer_stochastic_2011, airoldi2008mixed}.
 In the Stochastic Blockmodel, $k$ is the number of blocks.
-Under mild identifiability conditions, $\E(A)$ and the normalized form of this matrix defined in Equation \eqref{eq:L} below have $k$ non-zero eigenvalues.
-We use this fact to estimate $k$.

-Unfortunately, the eigenvalues of $A$ or of its normalized form (i.e., the ``sample eigenvalues'') in the scree plot often fail to provide a clear estimate of $k$.
-As an illustration, this is the case in Figure \ref{fig:motivation_scree}.
-We address this problem with a cross-validation technique.
-There are three basic pieces that, when put together, enable our cross-validation approach to estimating the latent dimension $k$.